 The Role of Your Pool Filter

-For pool owners in Orange County—including cities like Orange, Santa Ana, and Anaheim—proper filtration is key to maintaining a clean and healthy pool.
-Your pool filter plays a crucial role in:
+For all pool owners in Southern California, proper filtration is essential for a clean and healthy pool.
+Your filter plays a critical role in:

 -